Need help

 Our Core Values are:

-Excellence
+Excellence (through Effort)

-Dignity
+Dignity (through Tradition)

-Characterised by our expectations for a conservative approach to worship, dress, appearance, manners, language, social discourse, rituals and symbols;
+Characterised by our expectations for a conservative approach to worship, dress, appearance, manners, language, social discourse, rituals and symbols.

-Trust
+Trust (through Cooperation)

 Within a framework of Christian values, we provide an engaging and supportive learning experience that achieves the best outcome for the individual.

-Academic and Co-Curricular Excellence
+Academic and Courricular Excellence

-We value academic rigour and a wide range of curricular and co-curricular pursuits including STEAM (Science, Technology, Engineering, Arts and Maths), English and Literature, Technology and Innovation, Sport, Music, Drama.
+We value academic rigour and a wide range of curricular and cocurricular pursuits including STEAM (Science, Technology, Engineering, Arts and Maths), English and Literature, Technology and Innovation, Sport, Music, Drama.

 Motivation and High Standards